Skip to main content

 How can I contact conda-forge/core?

 When in an issue or PR, you can contact conda-forge/core by simply mentioning @conda-forge/core in a comment.
-If you don't receive an an answer after a couple of days, feel free to reach out to us via the public Element chatroom.
+If you don't receive an an answer after a couple of days, feel free to reach out to us via the public Zulip chatroom.

 note